Bipolar Disorder Counselling in London | Bipolar Disorder Treatment & Therapy

 Treatment for Bipolar Disorder helps to gain control and manage symptoms related to bipolar disorder.
 Treatment will generally entail a combination of talk therapy and medication.
 Medications typically used for Bipolar Disorder include mood stabilizers, antipsychotics, and antidepressants.
 Talk therapy, including Cognitive Behavioural Therapy (CBT) can help to provide support, education and guidance to the individual and the families.
 Using CBT, you will work with your therapist to identify triggers, manage stress, and learn coping skills.
 Interpersonal Therapy is a time-limited therapy (lasting 12-16 weeks) that works to improve the quality of interpersonal relationships and social functioning.
 Interpersonal Therapy will resolve interpersonal deficits, manage loss or grief, and help with life transitions such as divorce or retirement.

-We offer Psychological Therapies for Bipolar Disorder to Adults at our clinics in Central London.
+We offer Psychological Therapy for Bipolar Disorder treatment to Adults at our clinics in Central London.

 All our Therapists offer Psychological Therapies for Bipolar Disorder to Adults.
 Click here to meet the Team.

 Sessions with our Psychologists are by prepaid appointments only.
 You can find out more about our fees on our Fees Page.